webmachinelearning/hybrid-ai/proposals/adapters.md

   a version would have to be compiled taking into account a potential adapter.
   However, this approach can also work with quantized base models without having to "unpack" them.

-The proposed API permits either implementation approach.
+The proposed API permits either implementation approach, or potential hybrids of them.

 ## Design Alternatives
 There are a few possible alternatives to discuss: